 - Frequency Division Multiplexing (FDM) –

-Disadvantage of FDM:
+The disadvantage of FDM:

 One problem with FDM is that it cannot utilize the full capacity of the cable.
 It is important that the frequency bands do not overlap.
-Indeed, there must be a considerable gap between the frequency bands in order to ensure that signals from one band do not effect signals in another band.
+Indeed, there must be a considerable gap between the frequency bands in order to ensure that signals from one band do not affect signals in another band.

 - Time Division Multiplexing (TDM) –